BritishGeologicalSurvey/TOMRAP/paper.md

 # Summary

-The forces on stars, galaxies,  EXAMPLE
+`TOMRAP` is a Python package for multihazard risk asessment...

 # Statement of need

 EXAMPLE

-`TOMRAP` is a Python package for multihazard risk asessment...
+The need for automated, multihazard risk assesment in...

 ## Subheading